 In order to produce a useful rubber end product, rubbers as a base are mixed together with other suitable additives.
 Usually, the 'phr' unit is used in the formulation as 'parts per hundred rubber' which means the parts by weight of an ingredient per hundred parts by weight of rubber.
 Rubber is known as the materials that give elastic properties to the end product.
 These materials essentially have long flexible chain-like molecules knowing as polymers, which the elasticity and polymers have led to the alternative name as elastomers.
-Gupta et al. (2014) demonstrate that rubbers are characterized by the ability to undergo large reversible deformation under influence of external deformation forces which also known as the structure and molecular weight of deformed rubber and also on external conditions of deformation for example rubber can achieve 100 % up to 1000 % at low stress.
+Gupta et al. (2014) demonstrate that rubbers are characterized by the ability to undergo large reversible deformation under influence of external deformation forces which also known as the hysteresis loops.
+Researchers have studied the elasticity of rubber that depends on the structure and molecular weight of deformed rubber and also on external conditions of deformation for example rubber can achieve 100 % up to 1000 % at low stress.
 Generally, there are two major classifications of rubber; natural rubber and synthetic rubber (Sindhu & Anantharaman, 2002; Pokrovky et al., 1998)